yesco/Xoric/README.md

   foo.o,A4#300	- load machine code in page 3
   foo.o,AUTO,A. - -"-, and mark it to be called
   big.txt,A..,E. - if E-A+1 < len(big.txt) trunc!

+ (Note: file names are created with ,AUTO,E.. etc if needed (not basic) when extracted from .tap-files)

 FMTLIST
   comma(or 2)-separated list formats: